top of page

 ACTIONS

-• Compared the 2016 contracts with current operational realities
+• Compared the outdated contracts with current operational realities

 • Interviewed tea group leaders and internal stakeholders to identify pain points